 Toffee is a delicious treat that you might want to make for special occasions.
-If you really love toffee, you might even make your own regularly.
+If you really love the taste of it, you might even make your own regularly.

-When you’re new to making toffee, you might not be sure what the best recipe is.
+When you’re new to making it, you might not be sure what the best recipe is.
 Perhaps you’re wondering what type of sugar you need to make high-quality homemade toffee.

 Can you make toffee with brown sugar?
 Or are you supposed to use something else?